Amansahu83/mern-assignment-backend/README.md

 You may refactor the service if needed, but minimal changes are preferred.

+**Note:** Please ensure your code is well-documented with clear comments explaining your approach and any complex logic.

 ---

 ## Notes

 - The storage is intentionally in-memory.
 - There is no single "correct" solution.
+- You may update this README if required to document your changes.

 ---